|

 occupational term denoting someone who was a "keeper of horses,"

-from Germanic morah "horse" and scalc
+composed of the Germanic elements morah "horse" and scalc

 "servant."
 By the time it became a surname it had acquired the